-- Children, Youth and Families Act 2005 (Vic.) - Working with Children Act 2005 (Vic.) - Education and Training Reform Act 2006 (Vic.) - Equal Opportunity Act 2010 (Vic.) - Privacy Act 1988 (Cth) - Crimes Act 1958 (Vic.)
-Three new criminal offences have been introduced under this Act: - a) Failure to disclose offence: Any adult who forms a reasonable belief that a sexual offence has been committed by an adult against a child under 16 has an obligation to report that information to police.
-Failure to disclose the information to police is a criminal offence. - b) Failure to protect offence: The offence will apply where there is a substantial risk that a child under the age of 16 under the care, supervision or authority of a relevant organisation will become a victim of a sexual offence committed by an adult associated with that organisation.
-A person in a position of authority in the organisation will commit the offence if they know of the risk of abuse and have the power or responsibility to reduce or remove the risk, but negligently fail to do so. - i) Grooming offence: This offence targets predatory conduct designed to facilitate later sexual activity with a child.
+- Children, Youth and Families Act 2005 (Vic.) - Child Wellbeing and Safety Act 2005 (Vic.) - Working with Children Act 2005 (Vic.) - Education and Training Reform Act 2006 (Vic.) - Education and Training Reform Regulations 2017 (Vic.) - Equal Opportunity Act 2010 (Vic.) - Privacy Act 1988 (Cth) - Crimes Act 1958 (Vic.)
+Three new criminal offences have been introduced under this Act: - 1.
+Failure to disclose offence: Any adult who forms a reasonable belief that a sexual offence has been committed by an adult against a child under 16 has an obligation to report that information to police.
+Failure to disclose the information to police is a criminal offence.

+- 2. Failure to protect offence: This offence will apply where there is a substantial risk that a child under the age of 16 under the care, supervision or authority of a relevant organisation will become a victim of a sexual offence committed by an adult associated with that organisation.
+A person in a position of authority in the organisation will commit the offence if they know of the risk of abuse and have the power or responsibility to reduce or remove the risk, but negligently fail to do so. - 3.
+Grooming offence: This offence targets predatory conduct designed to facilitate later sexual activity with a child.
 Grooming can be conducted in person or online, for example via interaction through social media, web forums and emails.